 Run by acclaimed South American Chef Gastón Acurio, Tanta Chicago is filled with a lively, fun and friendly atmosphere.

-Open daily for lunch and dinner, and during weekends for a brunch special, the menu includes everything from cebiches, skewers and beef empanadas, with many dishes made perfect to share.
+Open daily for dinner, and during weekends for a brunch special, the menu includes everything from cebiches, skewers and beef empanadas, with many dishes made perfect to share.

 As with the food, drinks also walks side-by-side with the Latin American influnces, and the Pisco inspired Peruvian cocktails are a 'must try'.